Adler P14 FF

 For the first time we also had sponsorship from Dick Baker who owned Canada Transport.

-Regrettably we had a terrible season chasing top end speed.
+Regrettably we had a rough season chasing top end speed.

 We tried 4 engines in our 7 races with no solution.